kaaquer/alx-fe-reactjs/recipe-sharing-app/README.md

 2. Add a description in the "Recipe Description" field
 3. Click "Add Recipe" to save it to the application

+### Searching Recipes

+1. Use the search bar in the top-right panel
+2. Type any text to search through recipe titles and descriptions
+3. Results update in real-time as you type
+4. Clear the search using the "✕" button or by deleting the text
+5. View search results count and status

 ### Viewing Recipes

 All added recipes are automatically displayed in the right panel of the application.
 Each recipe shows: